Skip to main content

 ["recall", "reflect"]

-Available tool names: retain, recall, reflect, list_banks, create_bank, list_mental_models, get_mental_model, create_mental_model, update_mental_model, delete_mental_model, refresh_mental_model, list_directives, create_directive, delete_directive, list_memories, get_memory, delete_memory, list_documents, get_document, delete_document, list_operations, get_operation, cancel_operation, list_tags, get_bank, get_bank_stats, update_bank, delete_bank, clear_memories.
+Available tool names: retain, recall, reflect, list_banks, create_bank, list_mental_models, get_mental_model, create_mental_model, update_mental_model, delete_mental_model, refresh_mental_model, list_directives, create_directive, delete_directive, list_memories, get_memory, list_documents, get_document, delete_document, list_operations, get_operation, cancel_operation, list_tags, get_bank, get_bank_stats, update_bank, delete_bank, clear_memories.

 llm_gemini_safety_settings